TomPlum/sleep/README.md

 # Thanks to
 - User [Vinicius Ferreira](https://codepen.io/Suburbanno) for his open-source [Star animation CSS](https://codepen.io/Suburbanno/pen/OXeMvw) used in the loading screen.
 - User [Michael van Engelshoven](https://codepen.io/micha149) for his [CSS Sleep Animation](https://codepen.io/micha149/pen/MWgbNB) used in the [highlights](https://tomplum.github.io/sleep/highights) page.
-- User [Coding Artist](https://codepen.io/Coding-Artist) page for their [A Beautiful Night | Pure CSS](https://codepen.io/Coding-Artist/details/XLMWYw) CodePen that was used as a baseline in the [highlights](https://tomplum.github.io/sleep/highights) page.
+- User [Coding Artist](https://codepen.io/Coding-Artist) for their [A Beautiful Night | Pure CSS](https://codepen.io/Coding-Artist/details/XLMWYw) CodePen that was used as a baseline in the [highlights](https://tomplum.github.io/sleep/highights) page.
+- User [Nawsome](https://uiverse.io/profile/Nawsome) for their [Animated Chevron Button](https://uiverse.io/Nawsome/chilly-moose-65) on UIVerse.

 # To Do